 John Misner is a veteran broadcast executive, who led Phoenix’s highly rated NBC affiliate for more than a decade.
 He teaches and mentors students at the Cronkite School and serves as a senior advisor to Arizona PBS.
-He also serves as a senior advisor to the Arizona State University Foundation, assisting with development efforts and with the Central Idea and Sun Devil 365 initiatives.
-Misner served as president and general manager of 12 News, KPNX-TV, from 2002-2016.
-He also led KMSB-TV, the Fox affiliate in Tucson, and KNAZ-TV, the NBC affiliate in Flagstaff, all part of TEGNA Inc. He serves on the Boards of Directors of the Arizona-Mexico Commission, the Arizona Chamber of Commerce and the Cronkite Endowment Board, of which he was president from 2009-2013.
-He also has served as chairman of the Arizona Broadcasters Association.
+He also serves as a senior advisor to the Arizona State University Foundation.
+Misner served as president and general manager of TEGNA’s 12 News/KPNX-TV, from 2002-2016.
+He also led KMSB-TV, the Fox affiliate in Tucson, and KNAZ-TV, the NBC affiliate in Flagstaff (also TEGNA properties.)
+He was also Chief Operating Officer of Gannett’s Republic Media combined television, print and digital operation from 2010-2014.
+Misner serves on the Board of Directors of the Arizona-Mexico Commission.
+He is past-chairman of both the Cronkite Endowment Board and the Arizona Broadcasters Association.

 M.A., Northwestern University